 We will continue to push back on that.

-Uh the defense team is actually on the Senate floor now making a very compelling case on why this should be dismissed.
+The defense team is actually on the Senate floor now making a very compelling case on why this should be dismissed.

-Uh ultimately you're right.
+Ultimately, you're right.

 The senators are going to grapple with should they have more witnesses.

-Uh that will backfire on my Democrat colleagues.
+That will backfire on my Democrat colleagues.

 If there's more witnesses, we will have the whistleblower.

-We'll have Adam Ship.
+We'll have Adam Schiff.

 We'll have Hunter Biden.

-And so if they're going to do a witness exchange program, this will lengthen it out, and where will we be at the end of the day?
+And so if they're going to do a witness exchange program, this will lengthen it out.

-The president will still be uh vindicated and and truly uh the votes will come in that says he will be acquitted.
+And truly, the votes will come in that says he will be acquitted.

 Well, I think it could.

-It's not right, it's not what we should be doing.
+It's not what we should be doing.

-Uh, but I'm I'm hopeful that our Republican senators will sit stay strong, and uh and your listeners letting them know that they want to get on to other priorities will help them stay strong.
+And your listeners letting them know that they want to get on to other priorities will help them stay strong.

 Washington Times noting that the evidence may be potentially exculpatory.

-Uh, why are we having a hard time getting that information out?
+Why are we having a hard time getting that information out?

-They've that this was during the audition process of witnesses.
+This was during the audition process of witnesses.

 Right.

-You saw over the three days of them presenting uh their argument that they failed to tell the rest of the story, and the Trump defense team eviscerated it their three days of testimonies and just two hours of rebuttal.
+You saw over the three days of them presenting their argument that they failed to tell the rest of the story, and the Trump defense team eviscerated their three days of testimonies and just two hours of rebuttal.

-Adam Schiff doesn't want the American people to know that that was more orchestrated by his team than perhaps is being reported, and because when that comes out, they will see this for what it really is a partisan activity designed to try to affect the 2020 election results.
+And because when that comes out, they will see this for what it really is, is a partisan activity designed to try to affect the 2020 election results.

 I think all of that is true.

-Um, what are the odds?
+What are the odds?

 I mean, I guess you're there and you're watching and you're talking to some of these senators.